 If you think that little spot on your face can’t be acne because you’re not in high school anymore, think again.
-Adult acne can happen as a result of many factors.
-The good news is it’s treatable.
+Adult acne can happen for many reasons, but there’s good news—it’s treatable.
 Read on to learn more about adult acne and what you can do about it.

 What is adult acne?

-Acne is a common inflammatory skin condition where a skin pore, or sebaceous (oil-producing) follicle, becomes clogged with oil (sebum) and dead skin cells leading to inflammation.
-Sometimes, you can even get an infection with skin bacteria such as Cutibacterium acnes or C. acnes (previously called P. acnes).
+Acne is a common inflammatory skin condition where a skin pore (also called a sebaceous—i.e., oil-producing—follicle) becomes clogged with oil (sebum) and dead skin cells.
+This leads to inflammation.
+Sometimes, pimples can even become infected if accompanied by certain skin bacteria.

 Several factors can lead to “breakouts” of acne.
 Genetics, stress, lifestyle factors, and hormone imbalances can all play a role.